dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 *   The GoogleTest team is considering making the assertion macros throw on platforms where exceptions are enabled (e.g. Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
-Therefore, you shouldn't use GoogleTest assertions in a destructor if your code could run on such a platform.
+Therefore, you shouldn'type use GoogleTest assertions in a destructor if your code could run on such a platform.